 Tips for a better nights sleep

-Sleep deprivation is one of the most common causes of chronic fatigue, a condition which can contribute to physical and mental health issues and even increase the risk of diseases such as dementia and cancer (read 6 ways sleep fights cancer).
-Chronic wakefulness leads to a decline in self-esteem, alongside relationship issues both at home and at work.
-A disrupted normal sleep pattern is common after a diagnosis of illness.
-There are a lot of things to worry about – the diagnosis, the treatment, how you will feel, financial and family issues – and it is normal to stay awake at night thinking about them.
-This page provides some tips to help you sleep and discusses over the counter medications such as melatonin.
+Sleep deprivation is one of the most common causes of low mood and chronic fatigue.
+It can contribute to physical and mental health issues and even increase the risk of diseases such as dementia and cancer .
+Chronic wakefulness leads to a decline in self-esteem, relationship issues both at home and at work.
+A disrupted sleep pattern is common, with over half of us reporting they don’t get enough rest at night and even more after a diagnosis of illness, trouble at home or at work.

 Self-help lifestyle tips